 The Popular Science Monthly.
-(D. Apple-ton & Co., New York.)
+(D. Appleton & Co., New York.)
 Contents: The Geo-logical History of New York Island and Har bor, by Prof. J. S. Newberry (illustrated); Education as a Science.
-V. The Emotions in Education, by Prof. Alexander Bain, LL.
-D.; The Progress of Anthropology, by Prof. T. H. Huxley; Monera, and the Problem of Life.
-111. The Physical Phase of the Prob-lem, by Edmund Montgomery, M. D.; Elec-tricity in Thunder-storms, by Elisha Foote; Consciousness under Chloroform, by Her-bert Scensor, Wellwighter of the Conserver bert Spencer; Hallucinations of the Senses, bert Spencer; mandemations of the Senses, by Dr. Henry Maudsley; Yellow Fever, by Roger S. Tracy, M. D.; Bird or Reptile- Which? by Henry O. Forbes; The Planet Vulcan, by Prof. Daniel Kirkwood; The Genesis of Disinterested Benevolence, by Paul Friedmann; Sketch of Claude Bern-ard (With Portrait); Editor's Table; Literary Notices; Popular Miscellany; Notes.
+V. The Emotions in Education, by Prof. Alexander Bain, LL D.; The Progress of Anthropology, by Prof. T. H. Huxley; Monera, and the Problem of Life.
+III.
+The Physical Phase of the Prob-lem, by Edmund Montgomery, M. D.; Elec-tricity in Thunder-storms, by Elisha Foote; Consciousness under Chloroform, by Herbert Spencer; Hallucinations of the Senses, bert Spencer; Halfucinations of the Senses, by Dr. Henry Maudsley; Yellow Fever, by Roger S. Tracy, M. D.; Bird or Reptile-Which? by Henry O. Forbes; The Planet Vulcan, by Prof. Daniel Kirkwood; The Genesis of Disinterested Benevolence, by Paul Friedmann; Sketch of Claude Bern-ard (With Portrait); Editor's Table; Litera-ry Notices: Popular Miscalizny; Notes ry Notices; Popular Miscellany; Notes.

+ry Notices; Popular Miscellany; Notes.
 The Popular Science Monthly Supplement.
 (D. Appleton & Co.
 New York City.)
-Contents: The Course of Nature: Address before the American Association, by Prof. Simon Newcomb.
-President; Inaugural Ad-dress before the British Association, by W. dress before the British Association, by W. Spottiswoode, M.A., F. R. S., LL.
-D., D. C. L., President; Selling the Soul, by R. H. Horne; The New Principle of Industry, by Geo.
-J. Holyoake; Dreams and Realities, by Aeslie Stephen; The Sun's Corona- and his Spots, by Richard A. Proctor; Parasites and their Development, by A. Wilson; The Public Career and Personal Character of Francis Bacon, by James Rowley; Hypnotism, by G. J. Romanes; "Bruce." the Manchester.
-Fire Horse, by A. Tozer, chief fire-station, Manchester; Brief Notes.
+Con-tents: The Course of Nature: Address be-fore the American Association, by Prof. Si-mon Newcomb.
+President Inaugural Ad-dress-before the British Association, by W. Spottiswoode, M. A., F. R. S., LL, D., D. C. L., President; Sulling the Soul, by R. H. Horne; The: New Principle of Industry, by Geo.
+J. Horyoake; Dreams and Realities, by Leslie Steapen; The Sun's Corona and his Spots, by Richard A. Proctor; Parasites and their by Richard A. Proctor; Parasites and their Development, by A. Wilson; The Public Career and Personal Character of Francis G. J. Romanes; "Bruce." the Manchester Fire Horse, by A. Tozer, chief fire-station, Manchester; Brigt Notes.

-The Garden, published quarterly by B. J. Elliot & Co., Pittsburgh, Pennsylvania has just come to hand, and is full of information to those who are interested in Horticulture.
+The Garden, published quarterly by B. J. Elliot & Co., Piftsburgh, Pennsylvania has just come to hand, and is full of information o those who are interested in Horticulture.
 Price twenty-five cents per year.

-Items of Interest-Genis of Wit and Wisdom.
+Items of Interest-Gems of Wit and Wisdom.

-DEOFPING CORN.
+DROPPING CORN.